hdickie/Data_Profile_Tester/README.md

 <ol>
 <li>WizTree data collection is automated.</li>
 <li>WizTree data is aggregated for analysis.</li>
-<li>Business User backup and deletion suppression lists are saved to file.<li>
+<li>Business User backup and deletion suppression lists are saved to file.</li>
 <li>Suppressions to backup and deletion recommendations can be applied.</li>
 <li>A delta between two disk usage repors can be computed.</li>
 <li>Notifications are written to file.</li>